bigardone/bigardone.github.com/source/blog/2016-03-04-trello-tribute-with-phoenix-and-react-pt-12.html.markdown

 it works really well.
 I hope you have enjoyed building and deploying this application as much as I have.
 While writing the whole series I've made a lot of changes to the final codebase, correcting some stuff and adding a lot more features.
-If you want to check them don't forget to visit de demo or fork the repository:
+If you want to check them don't forget to visit the demo or fork the repository:

 <div class="btn-wrapper">
   <a href="https://phoenix-trello.herokuapp.com/" target="_blank" class="btn"><i class="fa fa-cloud"></i> Live demo</a>